The Basics of Donor Databases

-Also known as a constituent relationship management database, a donor database is a software solution that houses the most important information you have about your donors.
+Also known as a constituent relationship management (CRM) database, a donor database is a software solution that houses the most important information you have about your donors.
 Many donor database solutions offer a wide array of other useful features, such as analytics and automatic messaging.

-A donor database is more than just a digital file folder — it’s a way to save your staff time and bring your supporters closer to your nonprofit.
+A donor database is more than just a digital file folder — it’s a way to save your staff time and bring supporters closer to your nonprofit.
 With communication and reporting functionalities, donor database software helps you make your nonprofit operations smoother.

 Unless you have an unusually small number of donors, a nonprofit donor database will save you time.
 If you’ve ever taken 10 minutes to look up a donor’s contact information, volunteer history, or average gift size, then a donor management system will change the way you operate.